Sonic Mass

-Sonic Mass is the fourth and final studio album by the British crust punk band Amebix, released on 23 September 2011 via the band's own label, Amebix Records.
+Sonic Mass is the fourth studio album by the British crust punk band Amebix, released on 23 September 2011 through the band's own label, Amebix Records.
 It was also their first full-length album since 1987's Monolith.

 An animated music video was made for the track "Knights of the Black Sun"; it was released on 3 June 2011.